Arts Integration

 “When the arts are used to create a frame of reference for learning, students can make meaningful connections to one another, to themselves, to their lived world, and to other content areas (Burton et al., 1999; Fiske, 1999; Hetland et al, 2007 Stevenson & Deasy, 2005).”

-So really, the bigger question is why NOT arts-integrated stations?
+The bigger question is why NOT arts-integrated stations?

 You convinced me.
 What does it look like in my classroom?